jrehor/kcc/README.md

  15674+1981-02-01      /adding 15674 days solves the mystery: all dates in k are simply offsets from:
 2024-01-01

+ @10                   /a type name of 10
+`i

+ @@10                  /type name of a type name of 10 `n
 ```

-There is more to be said about the type system, but we have more than enough to proceed.
+There is a lot more to be said about the type system, but the very last expression we just seen urges us to proceed to the next section, which is all about giving a rational explantation how `@@10` actually works.

 ### right to left and back again